nugenius/rails-engine-base/README.md

 **Replace Strings**

-Perform the follow search and replace using Case Sensitivity
+Perform the following search and replace using Case Sensitivity

 * engine_base -> [your_namespace]